 - 7.1 The Council recognises that there are two types of misuse, those associated with dependent alcohol or substance misuse, and those with non-dependent alcohol or substance misuse. - 7.2 Every effort will be made to deal with the situation sympathetically and in confidence.
-If substance or alcohol misuse is suspected, or if the employee has confided that they have an alcohol or drug addiction, then the employee should be advised to seek immediate advice and guidance from the Council's Occupational Health and Wellbeing Unit. - 7.3 If a manager identifies capability related issues concerning absenteeism, accident levels, work performance or behaviour, or any other observations, and alcohol or substance misuse is suspected, then they will meet with the employee to discuss the reasons for their concerns, and advise the Occupational Health and Wellbeing Unit accordingly.
+If substance or alcohol misuse is suspected, or if the employee has confided that they have an alcohol or drug addiction, then the employee should be advised to seek immediate advice and guidance from the Council's Occupational Health and Wellbeing Unit.

-- 7.4 Employees whose over indulgence in alcohol or substance results in an isolated incident of rowdy, reckless, dangerous or inappropriate behaviour in the workplace may be regarded as non-dependent users and their behaviour will be dealt with as misconduct through the Council's Disciplinary Rules and Procedures. - 7.5 Dependant alcohol or substance users are usually regarded as having an ill-health problem and should be dealt with like any other illness affecting their work, performance or attendance, normally dealt with under the Council's Sickness Absence Policy. - 7.6 Following referral to the Council's Occupational Health and Wellbeing Unit a programme of support will be agreed with the employee, which will include recommendations from the Occupational Health and Well Being Manager, where appropriate.
-This support may include the following: - A period of sickness absence in order to initiate treatment / counselling. - Arranging either in house counselling through the Council's Occupational Health and Wellbeing Unit or the employee may wish to arrange external counselling. - Reallocating certain aspects of work, with the input of the manager either for a specified period or permanently.
-This will be done in accordance with the Council's Sickness Absence Policy. - Additional training or retraining. - Review of workload, with the manager. - Risk assessment of the Post to ensure all Health and Safety implications have been addressed. - Agreement to review progress on a regular basis. - An employee will be given 'two chances' under the circle of support, but if he or she still relapses, will then be subject to the Council's Disciplinary Rules and Procedures. - 7.7 The Council will grant time off for professional counselling sessions and employees are entitled to receive the normal benefits under the Council's sick pay provisions.
-Employees will be asked to provide evidence of attendance. - 7.8 The employee will be expected to actively participate in any support programme discussed.
-If they fail to do so, or the advice and/or support programme are rejected or ignored, the matter will be pursued through the Council's Disciplinary Rules and Procedures. - 7.9 If medical grounds for incapacity are established, there may be a case for termination of employment on grounds of ill health.
+- 7.3 If a manager identifies capability related issues concerning absenteeism, accident levels, work performance or behaviour, or any other issues, and alcohol or substance misuse is suspected, then they will meet with the employee to discuss the reasons for their concerns, and advise the Occupational Health and Wellbeing Unit accordingly. - 7.4 Employees whose overindulgence in alcohol or a substance results in an isolated incident of rowdy, reckless, dangerous or inappropriate behaviour in the workplace may be regarded as non-dependent users, and their behaviour will be dealt with as misconduct through the Council's Disciplinary Rules and Procedures. - 7.5 Dependant alcohol or substance users are usually regarded as having an ill-health problem and should be dealt with like any other illness affecting their work, performance or attendance, normally under the Council's Sickness Absence Policy. - 7.6 Following referral to the Council's Occupational Health and Wellbeing Unit, a programme of support will be agreed with the employee, which will include recommendations from the Occupational Health and Wellbeing Manager, where appropriate.
+This support may include the following: - a period of sickness absence in order to initiate treatment/ counselling; - arranging in-house counselling through the Council's Occupational Health and Wellbeing Unit, unless the employee wishes to arrange external counselling; - reallocating certain aspects of work with the input of the manager, either for a specified period or permanently; - additional training or retraining; - review of workload with the manager; - risk assessment of the post to ensure all health and safety implications have been addressed; - agreement to review progress on a regular basis; - an employee will be given 'two chances' under the circle of support, but if he or she still relapses, will then be subject to the Council's Disciplinary Rules and Procedures. - 7.7 The Council will grant time off for professional counselling sessions and employees are entitled to receive the normal benefits under the Council's sick pay provisions.
+Employees will be asked to provide evidence of attendance.

+- 7.8 The employee will be expected to actively participate in any support programme discussed.
+If they fail to do so, or the advice and/or support programme is rejected or ignored, the matter will be pursued through the Council's Disciplinary Rules and Procedures. - 7.9 If medical grounds for incapacity are established, there may be a case for termination of employment on grounds of ill health.
 In that case reference should be made to the Council's Sickness Absence Policy, and advice on the procedure is available from the employee's manager, or Human Resources.

-Conduct:
+Conduct